W13R/soothed/README.md

-# Soothed Hostiles
+# Soothed

-Make hostlile Minecraft mobs neutral.
+Make all Minecraft mobs peaceful.

-Compatible with Minecraft 1.19.2 and Fabric.
+Compatible with Minecraft 1.19 and Fabric.